Frequently Asked Questions

 Is it possible to arrange my own placement?

-In order to maintain the integrity of the placement process and because of its long-standing relationships with social work agencies, the Field Education Coordinator is responsible for developing student placements.
-Students are not to contact agencies independently (e.g., not to inquire about available placements, not to arrange interviews).
-If there is an agency in which you are interested you may contact the Field Education Coordinator.
-As appropriate, the Field Education Coordinator will contact the agency to explore the feasibility of developing the placement.
+In order to maintain the integrity of the placement process and because of its long-standing relationships with social work agencies, the Field Education Director is responsible for developing student placements.
+Students are not to contact agencies independently (e.g. not to inquire about available placements, not to arrange interviews).

 How many hours will my field placement require?